devhimal/library-management-system-in-cpp/README.md

 # Library Management System in C++

 A comprehensive Library Management System implemented in C++ with a MySQL backend.
-This project demonstrates how to connect a C++ application to a MySQL database using MySQL Connector/C++ 9.3.0, with CMake for build configuration and best practices for version control.
+This project demonstrates connecting a C++ application to a MySQL database using MySQL Connector/C++ 9.3.0, with CMake for builds.

 ---

-## User-Based Operations

-This project supports user-based operations for library management, including:

-- **User Registration**: Add new users/members to the library system.
+## Features & Project Scope

+- **User Registration & Login:**
+  Secure registration and authentication for members.

+- **Role-Based Dashboard Access:**
+  - **Admin & Librarian:**
+    - Add, update, and delete book records
+    - Manage borrowing and returning of books
+    - Search and filter books
+    - Manage all user accounts (add, update, delete users, assign roles)
+  - **Users:**
-- **User Authentication**: Login and validate users.
+    - View and search available books
-- **User Role Management**: Assign and manage roles (admin, member, librarian, etc.)
+    - View their own borrowed books

+- **Activity Tracking:**
-- **User Activity Tracking**: Monitor issued books, returns, and fines per user.
+  - Track issued and returned books per user
+  - Calculate and display fines for overdue returns (if implemented)

-- **User Information Management**: Update and delete user profiles.
+- **User Role Management:**
+  - Assign admin, librarian, or user roles to each account
+  - Dashboard adapts to role-based permissions

 ---

 ## Technologies Used

 - **C++** (Core application logic)
-- **MySQL** (Relational database management)
+- **MySQL** (Relational database)
 - **MySQL Connector/C++ 9.3.0** (C++ to MySQL connectivity)
 - **CMake** (Build system)
 - **Git** (Version control)